-\subsubsection{Perturbative solution for general $\beta_n$:}
+\subsubsection{Perturbative Solution for General $\beta_n$:}

-For general $\beta_n$ in \eqref{bmeom-g}, finding an exact solution for $S=\sqrt{g^{-1}f}$ is not feasible.
-But one can always find a perturbative solution as an expansion in $m^{-2}$.
-In the absence of matter sources this corresponds to a derivative expansion in powers of $R_{\mu\nu}(g)/m^2$, or equivalently, in $P_{\mu\nu}(g)/m^2$.
-In order to find the perturbative solution, we make the general ansatz,\footnote{This ansatz captures the generic class of solutions where a diagonal $R^\mu_{~\nu}(g)$ implies a diagonal $S^\mu_{~\nu}$.
+For general $\beta_n$ in Equation \eqref{bmeom-g}, finding an exact solution for $S=\sqrt{g^{-1}f}$ is not feasible.
+However, one can always find a perturbative solution as an expansion in $m^{-2}$.
+In the absence of matter sources, this corresponds to a derivative expansion in powers of $R_{\mu\nu}(g)/m^2$, or equivalently, in $P_{\mu\nu}(g)/m^2$.
+In order to find the perturbative solution, we make the general ansatz,\footnote{Before proceeding further, note that this ansatz captures the generic class of solutions where a diagonal $R^\mu_{~\nu}(g)$ implies a diagonal $S^\mu_{~\nu}$.
 One may also find special bimetric solutions where a diagonal $R^\mu_{~\nu}(g)$ corresponds to a non-diagonal $S^\mu_{~\nu}$.
-To see this, note that \eqref{bmeom-g} has the generic form $R^\mu_{~\nu}=\sum_r q_r (S^r)^\mu_{~\nu}$, where the scalars $q_r$ are functions of the $\beta_n$ and of $e_n(S)$.
-It is possible to construct non-diagonal $S$ such that $\sum_r q_r S^r$ is diagonal.
-The off-diagonal structure depends on the choice of the $\beta_n$, for example, this is not possible in the $\beta_1$ model.
-For solutions of this type see, for example, \cite{Volkov:2012zb}. }
+To see this, note that Equation \eqref{bmeom-g} has the generic form $R^\mu_{~\nu}=\sum_r q_r (S^r)^\mu_{~\nu}$, where the scalars $q_r$ are functions of the $\beta_n$ and of $e_n(S)$.
+It is possible to construct non-diagonal $S$, such that $\sum_r q_r S^r$ is diagonal.
+The off-diagonal structure depends on the choice of the $\beta_n$, and this is not possible in models with only one out of $\beta_1$, $\beta_2$ and $\beta_3$ nonvanishing~\cite{Hassan:2014vja}.
+For solutions of this type, see, for example, \cite{Volkov:2012zb}. }